antmicro/com-express-7-baseboard/README.md

 * LEDs for status indication
 * Board power/current monitors
 * Board EEPROM and support for carrier MAFS BIOS

+## Project structure

+The main directory contains KiCad PCB project files, a LICENSE, and a README.
+The remaining files are stored in the following directories:

+* `doc` - contains board schematic
+* `assets` - contains visual assets for showcasing this design on [Open Hardware Portal](https://openhardware.antmicro.com/boards/com-express-7-baseboard/?tab=features&view=top-ortho).

 ## Licensing